 - integration with all of the best email marketing services

 - split-testing tools to help you to optimize your optin forms.

 If you compare those features with what you get from the free plugins and budget options, it becomes clear that, for those who are serious about growing their email list, only one of these powerful premium options will do.

 Okay, now that we’ve established why you should consider one of these three plugins over the others in this category, it’s time to look at which one you should choose.

-Well, the truth is they’re all great plugins — if you stop reading now and pick one at random, you should have access to all the features and tools you need to start generating more email sign-ups and optins from your website.
-If you’re already using one of these three plugins and are thinking about switching, then, unless you are massively unhappy with an aspect of that plugin, changing tools probably won’t be the solution to your problem.
+Well, the truth is, they’re all great plugins — if you stop reading now and pick one at random, you should have access to all of the features and tools you need to start generating more email sign-ups and optins from your website.
+If you’re already using one of these three plugins and are thinking about switching, then, unless you’re massively unhappy with a certain aspect of that plugin, changing tools probably won’t be the solution to your problem.

-Instead, it might be something else that’s preventing you from getting the results you were expecting.
+Instead, it may be something else that’s preventing you from getting the results you’re expecting.
 This could include the lack of a compelling lead magnet, poorly designed or worded forms, or uninteresting content on your site.
-As these plugins all include optimisation tools, you should constantly be running split tests to increase your conversion rates.
+As these plugins all include optimization tools, you should constantly be running split tests to increase your conversion rates.

 However, if, like me, you prefer to know exactly what’s on offer before making a decision, read on for a look at the main features of the best email optin form plugins for WordPress.